grievans/cs326-final-vav/docs/final.md

 * Redesigned status page and reformatted multiple pages
 * Stylized site better
 * All of account/login
-* Login and user authentification + storing of user data in database
+* Login and user authentication + storing of user data in database
 * logout and user profile options
 * Setup of database structure and respective documentation
 * initialization of server connection to PostgreSQL and creation of tables
+* Updating of documentation for database and API

 Joseph Yang
 * Modified wireframe design